POTSDAM SUNY Potsdam began its long-announced tobacco-restricted campus this year, limiting all tobacco use to approved zones.

 All SUNY campuses are implementing comparable initiatives, following a 2012 charge from SUNY Chancellor Nancy L. Zimpher that all SUNY campuses become tobacco-free by the start of 2014 in an attempt to cut down on tobacco use by young people.

-A campuswide email says that everyone on campus is empowered to appropriately and civilly inform a violator of the policy and ask them to move to a designated smoking area.
+An campuswide email states that everyone on campus is empowered to appropriately and civilly inform a violator of the policy and ask them to move to a designated smoking area.

-Mr. Morris said it shouldnt take long for the campus community to get used to the rules and follow them.
+Mr. Morris said it shouldnt take long for the campus community to get used to the rules and follow along.